 At INF we believe that all people deserve a fair chance to thrive, contribute and to play an equal part in their community.

 Despite government efforts, the number of leprosy patients in Nepal has been constantly rising – in recent years to nearly 6,000.
 This includes over 3,000 newly diagnosed cases in 2017 alone.
 In addition to people who are registered as patients, there are thousands of former patients who are living with the effects of leprosy – ranging from physical disability to the mental, social and economic effects of the disease.
 The journey to see Nepal free from leprosy is still far from over…

-Bajura is one of the poorest regions in Nepal.
-More than 130,000 people are living in this remote, mountain area – struggling to make ends meet.
-INF has been working in the region since 2013 helping people to improve life in their communities and work their way out of poverty.
+INF’s work in areas such Bajura and Kalikot reaches some of the poorest people in Nepal.
+In these remote, mountainous areas families struggle to make ends meet.
+Community resilience and development programmes help people improve life in their communities and work their way out of poverty.